startechup/networking-valley/README.md

 server requires a [Mutual-SSL authentication](http://www.codeproject.com/Articles/326574/An-Introduction-to-Mutual-SSL-Authentication).

 ### Change logs
+2.0
+- Updated library to be compatible with new Android Studio / Gradle versions
+- Removed deprecated methods
 1.0.5
 - Can now upload images using the `NetworkingValley.constructImageUploadRequest()` method.
 This implementation on uploading images is a multipart/form-data enctype.